natalie-kate/date-night/README.md

 ### Code

 -   [Bootstrap4](https://getbootstrap.com/docs/4.1/getting-started/introduction/): Bootstrap Library used for the layout and styling and modals.
--   [Google maps api](https://developers.google.com/maps): For their code examples in the documentation for implementing different features.
+-   [Google Maps API](https://developers.google.com/maps): For their code examples in the documentation for implementing different features.
 -   [CSS-tricks](https://css-tricks.com/simple-styles-for-horizontal-rules/): Gradient effect idea on my horizontal rule and background on index.html footer.
 -   [CSS-tricks](https://css-tricks.com/almanac/properties/t/transition/): Transition on social links, in particular the ease-out.
 -   [Anthony on Stack Overflow](https://stackoverflow.com/questions/1232040/how-do-i-empty-an-array-in-javascript): Emptying my array after I had pushed the contents to my other array.
--   [ComFreek on Stack Overflow](https://stackoverflow.com/questions/18558417/get-first-word-of-string/18558427): Get the first word from a string for getting my class name from the option. i.e if winning option was TV binge then i wanted to show those elements with a class of tv.
+-   [ComFreek on Stack Overflow](https://stackoverflow.com/questions/18558417/get-first-word-of-string/18558427): Get the first word from a string for getting my class name from the option. i.e if winning option was TV binge then I wanted to show those elements with a class of tv.
--   [Josh Johnson on Stack Overflow](https://stackoverflow.com/questions/3248384/document-createelementscript-synchronously): To create the script containing the googlemaps only in the event of a going out result, as it will only be used half the time so didn't want to load it everytime.
+-   [Josh Johnson on Stack Overflow](https://stackoverflow.com/questions/3248384/document-createelementscript-synchronously): To create the script containing the Google Maps only in the event of a going out result, as it will only be used half the time so didn't want to load it every time.
 -   [Avinav on Stack Overflow](https://stackoverflow.com/questions/3926836/using-google-maps-api-v3-how-do-i-get-latlng-with-a-given-address): For reminding me to put () after lat and lng for it to work.
 -   [Stephen Booher on Stack Overflow](https://stackoverflow.com/questions/8852765/jshint-and-jquery-is-not-defined): Code to put at top of JSHint so that it doesn't flag google and $ as undefined.
 -   [Sherif on Stack Overflow](https://stackoverflow.com/questions/49425137/how-to-stop-timer-in-javascript/49425211): Assign a variable the setInterval function so you can use it to stop the function.